-Research activities at ADU are managed by the Office of Research and Sponsored Programs (ORSP), which is headed by the Director of Research, who reports to the Provost.
+Research activities at ADU are managed by the Office of Research and Sponsored Programs (ORSP), which is headed by the Associate Provost for Research & Academic Development.
 The ORSP serves as the focal point for all research activities and policies, as well as external and internal communications related to research.